preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 System
 **********
-(A description of Enable Custom System Email will be added soon).
++ **Enable Custom System Email** : As it states, this feature must be activated if Custom System Email functionality is needed in the tenant.

 Enterprise Properties
 ******************************